jcstroud/radialx/docs/index.rst

 be made easier by `pip`_.
 So, before going any further towards installation, it is advisable to follow the
-`pip installation instructions`_, including the installation of setuptools described therein, which is essential.
+`pip installation instructions`_, including the installation of setuptools described therein.
+Setuptools is essential to pip.

 CCTBX
 +++++